 One notable upgrade of the Redmi Note 12 is its performance, as it is powered by the Qualcomm 4 Gen 1 5G Soc, which significantly outperforms the Snapdragon 680 Soc.
 This is evident in the benchmark scores and results in a smooth and fluid user experience.
 Apps are said to open quickly, and there are no issues with memory management.

-The improved performance of the GPU also means that the Note 12 is capable of handling light to medium games fairly well.
-For example, Apex Legends can run smoothly on normal graphics and very high frame rate settings, while PUBG Mobile can run with smooth graphics and high frame rate settings without any issues.
+The improved performance of the GPU also means that the Note 12 is capable of handling light-to-medium games fairly well.
+For example, Apex Legends can run smoothly on normal graphics and very high frame rate settings, while PUBG Mobile can run on smooth graphics and high frame rate settings without any issues.
 The thermal performance of the device is also commendable.

 Camera